poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 - Named arguments are simple to **use** compared to the other options.

-Calling a builder for the `my_vec.insert` call above is clearly overengineering and creating a type for such a simple operation is overkill too.
+Calling a builder for the `my_vec.insert` call above is clearly over-engineering and creating a type for such a simple operation is overkill too.
 Named arguments are made to fill this spot where the other solutions are too big for what's intended but clarity is lost without something more than positional arguments, especially when types do no conflict.